estiwidder/bold360-mobile-docs-android/docs/advanced-topics/handover-chat.md

 ---

-## Setting Handover chat escalation
+## Setting the Handover chat escalation
-Handover chat is automatically being activated, by the SDK, when chat channel configured with `custom provider` was selected on chat with AI.
+Handover chat is automatically being activated, by the SDK, when chat channel configured with `custom provider` was selected on chat with an AI chatbot.
 A [`HandoverAccount`]({{'/docs/chat-configuration/chat-account/handover-account' | relative_url}}) is created according to the channel data.

-Do the following for a successful Handover chat escalation.
+To create a successful Handover chat escalation, follow the steps below:

-- ### Create Handover escalation channel
+- ### Define Handover escalation channel
-    [Create a chat channel](https://developer.bold360.com/help/EN/Bold360API/Bold360API/c_use_ww_integration.html) in the Bold360ai admin console, configured with `custom provider`.
+    For using a 3rd party chat provider you need to have a [Create a chat channel](https://developer.bold360.com/help/EN/Bold360API/Bold360API/c_use_ww_integration.html) in the Bold360ai admin console, configured with `custom provider`.
     <sup>For more information see: [How do I define a channeling policy?](https://support.bold360.com/bold360/help/how-do-i-define-channeling-policy)</sup>

 - ### Create HandoverHandler
-    In order to be able to bridge between your third party chat implementation, and the bold chat SDK, you need to provide an extension of `HandoverHandler` to the ChatController.
-This handler will connect the user, the chat SDK and the third party  chat in use.
+    To integrate the third party chat implementation, with the bold chat SDK, an extension of `HandoverHandler` needs to be provided to the ChatController.
+This handler connects the user, the chat SDK and the third party  chat provider.

     ```kotlin
     // Custom Handover handler: